Quantum-enhanced metrology with large Fock states

 For phase sensing, the direct application of the Fock state is hindered by the rotation-symmetry structures of the Wigner distributions in the phase space.
 However, this issue can be addressed by displacing the state away from the origin, as illustrated by the quantum circuit in Fig.~\ref{fig3}e.
-By initially preparing the probe in a displaced Fock state $D(\gamma) \ket{N}$ with $\gamma=\sqrt{N}$, the phase rotation in the phase space is reminiscent of a displacement of $D(-i\gamma \phi)$.
-Here, the resources of the sensing are accounted for as the mean photon number of the initial state $\bar{n}=2N$.
-Consequently, this displacement yields a similar response curve with respect to $\phi$, as shown in Figs.~\ref{fig3}f and g.
-The resulting phase estimation precision exhibits a maximum metrological gain of $12.3\,\mathrm{dB}$ for $\bar{n}=60$, and an enhancement of precision scales with photon number as $\bar{n}^{-0.37}$ for $\bar{n}\leq60$, as depicted in Fig.~\ref{fig3}h.
+By initially preparing the probe in a displaced Fock state $D(\gamma) |N\rangle$ with $\gamma=\sqrt{N}$, the phase rotation in the phase space is reminiscent of a displacement of $D(-i\gamma \phi)$.
+Here, the sensing resources are accounted for as the mean photon number of the initial state $\bar{n}=2N$.
+Consequently, this displacement yields a similar response curve with respect to $\phi$, as shown in Figs.~\ref{fig3}f and \ref{fig3}g.
+The resulting phase estimation sensitivity exhibits a maximum metrological gain of $12.3\pm 0.5\,\mathrm{dB}$ for $\bar{n}=60$, and a sensitivity scaling of $\bar{n}^{-0.87}$ for $\bar{n}\leq60$, approaching the Heisenberg scaling $\bar{n}^{-1}$, as depicted in Fig.~\ref{fig3}h.